From Scratch Chicken Stock

 - 2 Tbsp salt

-Place all of the ingredients at once into a large stockpot.
-Add enough cold water to the pot to fill it 3/4 full, covering the chicken.
-Cover and bring to a boil.
+Place all of the ingredients at once into a large stockpot, adding enough cold water to cover the chicken.
+Put a lid on the pot and bring it to a boil.
 Reduce heat to a simmer.
-Skim off any floating fat and stuff.
-Continue simmering, covered on low for 4-5 hours (or you can cook in a crockpot on low for 9-12 hours).
-Next, turn the pot off and allow it to cool down before transferring it to the fridge to sit overnight.
-In the morning, remove any fat from the top, then put it back on the stove to heat through.
-Using a slotted spoon, remove the chicken and veggies, and strain the liquid through a colander or cheesecloth.
+Skim off any floating fat and scum.
+Continue simmering on low for 4-5 hours (or you can cook in a crockpot on low for 9-12 hours).
+Turn the pot off and allow it to cool down, then strain the liquid through a colander or cheesecloth.
+Transfer the strained stock to the fridge to sit overnight.
+The next day remove any hardened fat from the top, then use the stock as desired.

-Once all of the fat and solids have been removed from the stock you can either allow it to cool to room temp. then transfer it to freezer bags, OR you can can it!
-Learn how to pressure can homemade chicken stock HERE.
+Once all of the fat has been removed from the stock you can use it to make a nourishing soup, pressure can it, or allow it to cool to room temp. before transferring the stock to freezer bags.
+Learn how to pressure can chicken stock.

 Do you have a favorite chicken stock or broth recipe you’d like to share?